Indian investors are spoiled these days with the range of choices when it comes to investing.

 The credit rating agencies also use modifiers such as + (plus) or – (minus).
 The rating of AA+ is one notch higher than AA, while AA- is one notch lower than AA.

-Credit ratings work on the principle that the highest rated company is most likely to pay interest on the principal and to return the principal on the scheduled dates irrespective of whether the company makes profits or incurred losses.
+Credit ratings work on the principle that the highest rated company is most likely to pay interest on the principal and to return the principal on the scheduled dates, irrespective of whether the company makes profits or incurrs losses.

-Highly Rated Indian Tax Free Bonds Issuer in 2022
+Highly Rated Indian Tax-Free Bonds Issuers in 2022

 Company Credit Ratings

-Face Value: Face Value is a static value assigned by the company which brings the bond to the market.
-It is also known as Par-value and used to be printed on the bond certificate.
+Face Value: Face value is a static value assigned by the company that brings the bond to the market.
+It is also known as Par-value and used to be printed on the bond certificate when shares of stocks and bonds were printed on paper.

-Price of the bond: When the bonds are bought and sold in the secondary market, the price at which they are sold in the secondary market is known as the price of bond.
-It can be above or below the face value, depending upon the financial health of the issue and current economic environment (to know more about Intraday Trading Jargons check our previous blog.)
+Price of the Bond: When the bonds are bought and sold in the secondary market, the price at which they are sold in the secondary market is known as the price of the bond.
+It can be above or below the face value, depending upon the financial health of the issue and the current economic environment (to know more about Intraday Trading Jargons, check our previous blog).

 1. Tax-Exempt Interest Income: As the name suggests, the interest earned from tax-free bonds is exempted from tax.
-Additionally, even the tax deducted at TDS is not applicable in case of tax-free bonds.
+Additionally, even the tax deducted at Tax Deducted at Source (TDS) is not applicable in the case of tax-free bonds.

 2. Superior Post-Tax Returns: Fixed deposits have been a conservative investor’s best friend.
 But in recent years, they have lost their charm as interest rates on bank fixed deposits have decreased considerably.